-This Instant Pot risotto is a fabulous vegetarian recipe that uses fennel and asparagus.
-Of course, you can also make it with other vegetables and I’ve provided a few variations below.
+This fennel and asparagus Instant Pot risotto is a fabulous vegetarian and gluten-free recipe, Of course, you can also make it with other vegetables and we’ve provided a few variations below.
 Once you’ve mastered the method, your imagination is the limit!

-Vegetables: Fennel and asparagus are both gorgeous and nutritious vegetables, and I think they give this risotto the loveliest of flavors.
-Half of the fennel and asparagus are added to the pot and the rest is pan-fried to be used as a topping.
-Instead you can also use diced celery and carrots, garden peas and zucchini, pumpkin and spinach and the list goes on.
+Fennel and asparagus are both gorgeous and nutritious vegetables, and we think they give this risotto the loveliest of flavours.
+Half of the fennel and asparagus are added to the pot and the rest are pan-fried to be used as a topping.
+Instead, you can also use diced celery and carrots, garden peas and zucchini, pumpkin and spinach and the list goes on.

-Dairy-free or lighter version: Once the Instant Pot stops cooking and you open the lid, you will notice that the risotto is already creamy and thick without you adding any Parmesan cheese or butter.
-Tasting it made me think that it could be served as is for those of you avoiding dairy or following a vegan diet.
-I am quite generous with Parmesan and butter because I love that gooey, cheesy texture and flavors but you can also reduce the amount of butter and cheese for a slightly lighter version.
+Once the Instant Pot stops cooking and you open the lid, you will notice that the risotto is already creamy and thick without you adding any Parmesan cheese or butter.
+Tasting it made us think that it could be served as-is for those of you avoiding dairy or following a vegan diet.
+We were quite generous with Parmesan and butter because we love that gooey, cheesy texture and flavours but you can also reduce the amount of butter and cheese for a slightly lighter version.

 This Instant Pot risotto is made with sweet fennel and crunchy asparagus, this Italian classic is super easy with a pressure cooker.
-It’s a great vegetarian meal.
+It’s a great vegetarian and gluten-free dinne meal.

 To go in the pot